sewe2000/ezmacs/README.md

 + Ditch your mouse and keep your wrists healthy with **powerful keybindings**
 + Use blazingly fast **vterm** terminal inside Emacs
 + Manage your files with **dired** file manager
++ Maintain your git repos effectively with **magit** and solve github issues with **forge**
 + Save your RAM from electron bloat!

 # Instructions
 Just copy the init.el file to your .emacs.d directory ( probably it is located in your home directory).
 The configuration works on Linux, it will probably also work on macOS, but not on Windows.
-You can also refile the init.el file from emacs.org document.
+You can also tangle the init.el file from emacs.org document.

+# Note
+In order to use lsp-mode functionality, you have to install language servers for your [programming language](https://emacs-lsp.github.io/lsp-mode/page/languages/)

 ![image](https://user-images.githubusercontent.com/59435262/181731350-7747326d-33b4-4ed8-98ca-1ba66ad2f8ed.png)